-At the end of 2021, the value of basic contributions paid by employers running PPEs amounted to PLN 1.7 billion.
-Compared to last year, 135 million more basic contributions were paid to PPEs (an increase of 8%).
-An increase in the amounts paid to the schemes was only observed in PPE in the form of an agreement with an investment fund, where it amounted to 12%.
-The other forms of PPE are characterised by a decrease in the basic contributions paid, i.e. 1-2% respectively compared to the previous year.
+At the end of 2022, the value of basic contributions paid by employers operating PPEs amounted to PLN 2.7 billion.
+Compared to 2021, 273 million more basic contributions were paid to PPEs (increase by 11%).
+An increase in amounts contributed to the programmes was observed in all forms of PPEs.
+The largest increase was recorded in PPEs operated in the form of an agreement with an investment fund (12%).
+In other forms of PPE, the increase was 7% compared to the previous year.

-In 2021, the account of a statistical PPE's participant was credited with an amount of PLN 3.3 thousand (as a basic contribution), i.e. PLN 276 more than in the previous year.
-After a decrease in the average annual basic contribution recorded in 2020 for the first time in several years, there was an increase in 2021, influenced by an increase in the amount of basic contributions paid, while the number of active participants decreased.
+In 2022, the account of a statistical PPE's participant was credited with an amount of PLN 5.3 thousand (as a basic contribution), i.e. PLN 2,000 more than in the previous year.
+The increase in the average annual basic contribution was driven by an increase in the amount of basic contributions paid while the number of active participants fell (similar to 2021).

-In 2021, the statistical PPE's participant allocated PLN 98 from his/her own funds for additional payments to PPE (additional contribution).
-And the average annual value of additional contributions paid, determined only for persons paying the additional contribution (and not for all PPE's participants), amounted to PLN 989, i.e. PLN 43 more than in 2020.
+In 2022, the statistical PPE's participant allocated PLN 134 from his or her own funds for additional payments to PPE (additional contribution).
+And the average annual value of additional contributions paid, determined only for persons paying the additional contribution (and not for all PPE's participants), amounted to PLN 1,341, i.e. PLN 352 more than in 2021.

-Source of data: Urząd Komisji Nadzoru Finansowego (The Polish Financial Supervision Authority), Informacja o stanie rynku emerytalnego w Polsce na koniec 2021 r.
-(Information on the state of the pension market in Poland at the end of 2021).
+Source of data: Urząd Komisji Nadzoru Finansowego (The Polish Financial Supervision Authority), Informacja o stanie rynku emerytalnego w Polsce na koniec 2022 r.
+(Information on the state of the pension market in Poland at the end of 2022).

-Individual Pension Account (indywidualne konto emerytalne, IKE)
+Individual Pension Account (Indywidualne Konto Emerytalne, IKE)

-At the end of 2021, Individual Pension Accounts were maintained by:
+At the end of 2022, Individual Pension Accounts were maintained by:

-- 15 insurance companies,
+- 14 insurance companies,

-- 24 investment fund companies,
+- 22 investment fund companies,

-- 7 brokerage houses,
+- 8 brokerage houses,

-- 15 commercial banks.
+- 14 commercial banks,

 - 5 general pension societies.

-A total of 66 financial institutions included them in their offer.
+A total of 63 financial institutions included them in their offer.

 The right to pay contributions to IKE is exercised by an individual who is over 16 years of age.
-A minor may pay contributions to a pension account in the calendar year in which he/she receives income from work performed on the basis of an employment contract and in the amount that does not exceed such income.
+A minor may pay contributions to a pension account in the calendar year in which he or she receives income from work performed on the basis of an employment contract and in the amount that does not exceed such income.
 One person may have only one IKE.